sunshinescience/sunshinescience.github.io/_posts/2019-07-26-pandas-cheatsheet.md

 <img src="/assets/img/pandas_missing5.png" width="350" height="300">

-Next, instead of having a 'one' in column 'D', we shall have a NaN value, in order to show how to replace NaN's with a mean value:
+Next, instead of having the number 1 in column 'D', we shall have a NaN value, in order to show how to replace NaN's with a mean value:

 <img src="/assets/img/pandas_missing6.png" width="350" height="300">